-The suction flange and case may be left in place if service is to be performed on the shaft, sleeve, impeller, bearing frame, or shaft seal.
+The case may be left in place if service is to be performed on the shaft, sleeve, impeller, bearing frame, or shaft seal.

 - Support the case independent of the piping so that no force is transferred from the piping to the case.
-Undue stress on the suction or discharge flanges may cause the case or the suction flange to crack.
+Undue stress on the suction or discharge flanges may cause the case to crack.
 The case may be supported by blocking underneath with wood or by slinging with an overhead hoist. - Remove the coupling or belt guard.
-Remove the motor coupling or belt pulley from the pump shaft. - Unbolt the pump from its base. - Remove the set of case bolts (No. 40) from the back of the case to free the bearing frame (No. 4).
+Remove the motor coupling or belt pulley from the pump shaft. - Unbolt the pump from its base. - Remove the case bolts from the back of the case to free the bearing frame (No. 4).
 The pump can now be lifted from the base.